-The third licensing objective seeks to protect children from being harmed by gambling.
-In practice that means not only preventing them from taking part in gambling, but also preventing them from being in close proximity to gambling.
+• The third licensing objective seeks to protect children from being harmed by gambling.
+In practice that means not only preventing them from taking part in gambling, but also preventing them from being in close proximity to gambling in which by law they are not allowed to participate.
 Therefore premises should be configured so that children are not invited to participate in, have accidental access to, or closely observe gambling where they are prohibited from participating.